New hope for lupus brain fog: experimental drug shows promise in trial

 Summary

-This study tested a new drug called EG-501 for people with lupus who experience cognitive impairment, often called "brain fog."
-Lupus brain fog can cause memory problems, trouble concentrating, and make daily life very hard.
-The trial involved 131 adults and compared EG-501 to a placebo over 14 weeks to see if it could safely improve thinking and memory.
-No approved treatments exist for this condition, so this research aims to fill a major gap in care.
+This study tested an experimental drug called EG-501 for people with lupus who experience cognitive impairment, often called "brain fog."
+The trial involved 131 participants who received either the drug or a placebo over 14 weeks.
+The goal was to see if EG-501 could safely improve memory and thinking skills, as measured by a standard cognitive test.

 Get updates